alexdmitchell/family-tree/README.md

 ## Automated testing
-For testing, I implemented 3 automated tests to test adding a new child to the tree, check that adding a duplicate person is rejected and to add a new child and list the parents for that child within the given timeframe.
+For testing, I implemented 3 automated tests to test adding a new child to the tree, check that adding a duplicate person is rejected and to add a new child and list the parents for that child, within the given timeframe.

 To run the automated tests from the command line, run mvn -Dtest=FamilyTreeApplicationTests test

-##Interacting with the application
+## Interacting with the application

 The family tree can be manipulated by sending JSON, using an application such as Postman.
 The available endpoints provided by the REST API are